does certified mail require a signature does certified mail require a signature

 Return receipts in paper form are green postcards that are attached to certified mail.
 On successful delivery, this card, bearing the recipient’s signature, gets mailed back to the sender.

 Electronic return receipts are an economical and efficient choice.
-The sender receives an email containing a PDF, encompassing all delivery information, including a copy of the recipient’s signature.
+The sender receives an email containing a PDF encompassing all delivery information, including a copy of the recipient’s signature.
 This format is ideal for senders needing organized and prompt proof of delivery.
-For instance, law firms or financial institutions who regularly dispatch critical documents through Certified Mail often prefer this service.
+For instance, law firms or financial institutions that regularly dispatch critical documents through Certified Mail often prefer this service.

 Advantages and Disadvantages of Certified Mail